Scale Conversion Calculator & Scale Factor Calculator

 The next step is to reduce or simplify the fraction.

-If you’re scaling down, then the ratio should be shown with a numerator of 1.
-If you’re scaling up, then the ratio should be shown with a denominator of 1.
+If you’re scaling down, that is, if the scaled size is smaller than the actual size, then the ratio should be shown with a numerator of 1.
+If you’re scaling up, that is, if the scaled size is larger than the actual size, then the ratio should be shown with a denominator of 1.

 To find the final scale factor when you’re scaling up, reduce the ratio to a fraction with a denominator 1.
 To do this, divide both the numerator and the denominator by the denominator.